1. Help Center

 Favoritelistcontent (P14): A comma-separated list of all ProductId's in the favorite list, must be fired at every favorite event, when a product is added or removed from the favorite list.

-favoritelistId (P23): The unique ID of a favorite lust.
+favoritelistId (P23): The unique ID of a favorite list.

 RUID (Email Marketing ID): E-mail or other External identifiers for the e-mail marketing system must be set under RUID (Email Marketing ID).
 Read more about user tracking here.